-Barr asked Trump to reach out to other countries for Durham probe, official says; source pushes back on NYT reporting
+Barr asked Trump to speak to other countries in Durham probe, official says; source pushes back on NYT reporting

-A Justice Department official told Fox News on Monday that Attorney General Bill Barr asked President Trump to make a number introductions to foreign countries that may have information pertinent to U.S. Attorney John Durham's ongoing probe into possible misconduct by the intelligence community at the outset of the Russia investigation.
+A Justice Department official told Fox News on Monday that Attorney General Bill Barr asked President Trump to make introductions to foreign countries that might have had information pertinent to U.S. Attorney John Durham's ongoing probe into possible misconduct by the intelligence community at the outset of the Russia investigation.

 But, a person familiar with the situation told Fox News it would be wrong to say Trump "pressed" the Australian prime minister for information that could have discredited former Special Counsel Mueller's now-completed probe, as The New York Times reported earlier Monday.